-Process control in the industry refers to the automatic control of process variables such as temperature, pressure, flow, liquid level and composition.
+Process control in the industry refers to the automated regulation of process variables, including temperature, pressure, flow rate, liquid level, and composition.

-Process control, also called real-time control, is a computer that collects and detects data in a timely manner, and automatically controls and adjusts the control object according to the optimal value, such as control of CNC machine tools and production lines.
+Process control, also known as real-time control, involves the use of a computer to collect and analyze data in a timely manner.
+This computer then automatically adjusts and controls the object being monitored to ensure that it operates at optimal levels.
+Examples of this include the control of CNC machines and production lines.

-In general, the controls taken in management can be performed before, during, or after the action, called the three control models.
+In management, controls can be implemented before, during, or after an action, which are referred to as the three control models.

-The first is called feedforward control or pre-control, the second is called process control or synchronous control, and the third is called feedback control or post-control.
+The first model is called feedforward control or pre-control, the second is process control or synchronous control, and the third is feedback control or post-control.

-The program control method is to complete the recurring business, and the executives are required to complete the standardization procedures to ensure that the quality of the business processing meets the control objectives and requirements.
+The program control method is used to complete recurring business tasks, and it requires executives to follow standardized procedures to ensure that the quality of business processing meets the control objectives and requirements.

-Program control requires program setting according to the principle of containment, and all major business activities must establish practical procedures.
+The program control method requires program setting based on the principle of containment, where all major business activities must establish practical procedures.

-That is: according to the production process, the final point of each process is the program control point, and the producer of the end point of each process is the quality controller.
+This means that the final point of each process, according to the production process, is the program control point, and the producer of the end point of each process is the quality controller.

-It is responsible for the unqualified processing and unqualified preparation, and has the right to make corrections so that everyone is monitored during the production process.
+The quality controller is responsible for processing unqualified work and making necessary corrections to ensure everyone is monitored during the production process.

-The concept of the procedure has been elaborated when discussing the types of plans.
+The concept of a procedure has been elaborated while discussing the different types of plans.

-A program is a description, plan, and regulation of an operational or transactional process.
+A program refers to the description, plan, and set of regulations governing an operational or transactional process.

-There are many common procedures in an organization, such as decision-making procedures, investment approval procedures, planning and control procedures for major management activities, accounting procedures, operating procedures, and work procedures.
+Organizations have several common procedures, including decision-making procedures, investment approval procedures, planning and control procedures for major management activities, accounting procedures, operating procedures, and work procedures.

 (1) The program is a plan.

-It sets out how to deal with major issues and routine approaches to logistics, capital flows, information flows, etc.
+This document outlines how to address significant challenges and routine procedures related to logistics, capital flows, information flows, and other areas.

 (2) The program is a control standard.

-It clarifies the processing of a business through textual descriptions, format descriptions, and flowcharts, thereby facilitating compliance by executives and facilitating inspection and control by supervisors.
+This program clarifies a business’s processes through textual descriptions, format descriptions, and flowcharts, which helps executives comply with regulations and facilitates inspection and control by supervisors.

-The basic assumption implied by the program is that the problems in management are caused by the lack of procedures or non-compliance with the procedures.
+The program assumes that problems in management arise from either a lack of procedures or non-compliance with established procedures.

 (3) The program is still a system.